blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 gender and education among the WNH and NWNH populations in that state.
 These gaps average about 9 pts, ranging from a bit more than 7 points in WV to 12 points in SD.
 The average gap can be quite different year-to-year and it was, for example, close to 0 in 2012.
+In each of the following charts, the zero-line is marked in black and the mean of the turnout gaps in red.